Routing Design Rule Types Available for PCB Layout in Altium Designer

 Configure the Constraints for each layer stack in the design.

-When defining values for the minimum, maximum and preferred routing widths, the Layer Attributes Table will highlight any invalid entries by using red text.
+When defining values for the minimum, maximum and preferred routing widths, the Layer Attributes Table will highlight invalid entries using red text.
 This could happen, for example, when you specify a minimum constraint value that is greater than the maximum constraint value.
-The incorrect rule definition is further highlighted by the rule name becoming red in both the folder-tree pane and the respective summary lists, in the PCB Rules and Constraints Editor dialog.
+The incorrect rule definition is further highlighted by the rule name becoming red in both the folder-tree pane and the respective summary lists in the PCB Rules and Constraints Editor dialog.

 Rule Application